NoFastNoFun/No-Heroes-No-Lies/README.md

 ## 💡 Notes

-- All non-game concerns (auth, host gate, health, PB headers) are finished.
+- All infrastructure (auth, host gate, health, PocketBase wiring) is in place.

-- Remaining work is **pure gameplay logic** plus optional niceties (realtime fan-out, tests).
+- Remaining work is purely gameplay logic plus optional realtime fan-out and tests.
-- Clients send `Authorization: Bearer <PB-JWT>` and interact only with `/game/*` endpoints; they listen to PocketBase realtime feeds for state refresh.
+- Clients send `Authorization: Bearer <PB-JWT>` to the server and listen to PocketBase realtime feeds for state refresh.